 Maintaining a modernized website is a vital aspect of any business.
-Just like seasonal fashion lines, online presence is a changing atmosphere that must be constantly adapted to command attention.
+Like seasonal fashion lines, online presence is a changing atmosphere that must be constantly adapted to command attention.

 After a search, your landing page is the first your user will see.
-Similar to the cover of a book, if it’s not appealing, the viewer will assume the same goes for the rest of your site.
+Like the cover of a book, if it’s not appealing, the viewer will assume the same goes for the rest of your site.
 Think of it as an audition or a first impression.
 So what’s in your control?
 How do you know what to change?
-One of the most influential factors, if not the most influential, is colour.
+One of the most influential factors, if not the most effective, is colour.

-It’s the first sense that the brain interprets, and in order to have an effective and attractive landing page, its adequate integration is vital.
+It’s the first sense that the brain interprets, and to have a useful and attractive landing page, its good integration is vital.
 Here are a few tips on how you can apply colour to increase viewership and time spent on your site:

 Firstly, design your landing page for your demographic.

-Depending on your product or viewership goals, you probably have some type of target audience.
-If you’re not sure, it’s important you find out; your success could depend on it!
+Depending on your product or viewership goals, you probably have some target audience.
+If you’re unsure, you must find out; your success could depend on it!
 The attractiveness of your website pages will persuade someone to stay and play or leave and never return.

 It’s important not to overdo it; this research doesn’t mean to splash your site with the same colours over and over again.
-Rather, your landing page and primary selling pages should consist of similar schemes to identify your brand.
-It’s still important to keep it simple and not overcomplicate.
+Instead, your landing page and primary selling pages should consist of similar schemes to identify your brand.
+It’s still important to keep it simple and not overcomplicated.

 Targeting the male demographic

-Surprisingly similar to the female, blue, green, and black have shown to elicit the most positive responses, while brown, orange and purple do the opposite.
-These are the classic ‘manly’ colours, and should be prominent around the calls to action and the sections of your page you want to notice the most.
-The slang and embedded images have plenty to do with the attractiveness of your landing pages and they too must complement each other.
+Surprisingly similar to the female, blue, green, and black have elicited the most positive responses, while brown, orange and purple do the opposite.
+These are the classic ‘manly’ colours and should be prominent around the calls to action and the sections of your page you want to notice the most.
+The slang and embedded images have plenty to do with the attractiveness of your landing pages, and they too must complement each other.

 Children hold a significant influence on where their parents’ money is spent.
 Use this to your advantage, and sell to them as much as you do their mom and dad.
 As you can imagine, the younger your target demographic, the brighter and more attention-grabbing your landing page needs to be.
-Children appreciate web pages that apply colours like red, orange, pink, and yellow.
+Children appreciate web pages that apply red, orange, pink, and yellow colours.
 Discontent and depressing are more associated with brown, purple, and surprisingly blue.
-Of course, the hues/shades of these do make a difference as well, and these should only be used as general guidelines.
+Of course, the hues/shades of these make a difference, and these should only be used as general guidelines.

-As later adolescence and adulthood arrive, the preference moves more toward cooler, less flashy shades, like a blue or maroon.
-In hand with this development, so does the ability to critically think and make connections.
+As later adolescence and adulthood arrive, the preference moves toward more fabulous, less flashy shades, like a blue or maroon.
+With this development, so does the ability to think and make connections critically.
 These associations include colours to emotion, feeling, and memory; for example, red with alarm, severity, and passion, green with envy, or black with sadness and grief.
 Many of these relationships may be personal, so aptly interpreting each colour for your landing page is impossible.
-It’s still vital to take the most popular into consideration.
+It’s still vital to consider the most popular.

 Secondly, use your landing page to evoke emotion

 Colour is a primary interpretation to consider when evoking emotion from a user.
-Keep in mind; your landing page design must also work in complement with your writing and images in order to maintain the feeling that the colours first presented.
+Keep in mind; your landing page design must also complement your writing and images to maintain the feeling that the colours first presented.
 Many researchers have come to different conclusions about general representations of emotion as dictated by colour, but here are some summary points that most agree on: